-Bryan’s HOPE will be hosting monthly Community Action Meetings on the 4th Tuesday of every month at the Waterford Police Station Training Room at 6pm.
+Bryan’s HOPE will be hosting monthly Community Action Meetings on the 4th Tuesday of each month at the WCA from 7-8:30 pm.
 There is NO charge to attend.
 (No drugs or weapons allowed.)
 Attempts are being made to provide informed, educated and supportive resource services and information at each of these meetings.
 We are not exclusive to Waterford residents only.
 We are proud that our meetings have attendees from many cities, townships, and villages in Oakland County.
 All are welcome and encouraged to participate in the many opportunities necessary to end the heroin addiction in our community.
 Many hands make light work.
 Never doubt that a small group of people can make a change.
 If nothing changes, nothing changes.
 We would appreciate any support that you can be.
 Thank you for checking us out!

 Jeannie Richards – President and Founder

 Letter from the president click here

 To report any drug activity in Waterford, MI please call the Police Tip Line at 248-672-COPS (2677)